sherlynnw/sherlynnw.github.io/resume.md

   ##### *December 2021 - February 2022*

-  * Part of the Analyst Consulting Group (ACG), aligned to Strategy & Consulting | Applied Intelligence
+  * Part of the Analyst Consulting Group (ACG), aligned to Strategy & Consulting, Applied Intelligence
   * Accenture Applied Intelligence and Analyst Liaison
   * Co-lead of Coding Club
   * Winner of UK & Ireland Data Science Practice Hackathon - led a team of 5 to develop a Natural Language Processing solution in Python to automate entity matching for Clinical Meta Data.
 Click [here](./professional/natural-language-processing-fasttext) for more details on the Hackathon.